Age of Enlightenment: American Revolution and French Revolution

 The Enlightenment has been frequently linked to the American Revolution of 1776 and the French Revolution of 1789—both had some intellectual influence from Thomas Jefferson.
-One view of the political changes that occurred during the Enlightenment is that the "consent of the governed" philosophy as delineated by Locke in Two Treatises of Government (1689) represented a paradigm shift from the old governance paradigm under feudalism known as the "divine right of kings".
-In this view, the revolutions were caused by the fact that this governance paradigm shift often could not be resolved peacefully and therefore violent revolution was the result.
-A governance philosophy where the king was never wrong would be in direct conflict with one whereby citizens by natural law had to consent to the acts and rulings of their government.
+A key aspect of this era was a profound shift from the absolute monarchies of Europe, which asserted the "divine right" to rule.
+John Locke rejected this view in his writings on the Two Treatises of Government (1689).
+He asserted that citizens were seen to possess natural rights, including life, liberty, and property.
+Therefore governments exist to protect these rights through the "consent of the governed."
+The clash between these competing ethos often resulted in violent upheaval in differing ways.
+In France, Ancien régime, with its rigid social hierarchy and absolute monarchical power, was systematically dismantled during the French Revolution.
+While the American Revolution focused more on breaking free from a government - represented by King George III and Parliament - that colonists felt did not adequately represent their interests.

 Alexis de Tocqueville proposed the French Revolution as the inevitable result of the radical opposition created in the 18th century between the monarchy and the men of letters of the Enlightenment.
 These men of letters constituted a sort of "substitute aristocracy that was both all-powerful and without real power."
-This illusory power came from the rise of "public opinion", born when absolutist centralization removed the nobility and the bourgeoisie from the political sphere.
+This illusory power came from the rise of "public opinion," born when absolutist centralization removed the nobility and the bourgeoisie from the political sphere.
 The "literary politics" that resulted promoted a discourse of equality and was hence in fundamental opposition to the monarchical regime.
 De Tocqueville "clearly designates... the cultural effects of transformation in the forms of the exercise of power."